 “When can my landlord keep my security deposit?”
 That might be your number one question when it’s time to move out.
-Getting our security deposit back can be difficult, especially if we aren’t sure about the process to do that.
+Getting your security deposit back can be difficult, especially if you aren’t sure about the process.
 We’ve all heard stories of landlords making up petty excuses in order to keep the deposit.
 That can make us nervous, too.
 What are the real reasons a landlord can keep your deposit?

 Security deposits: what are they?